PhrotonPhage/tankgame/readme.txt

 -Added value limit in movement value
--Can now customize block results value (block 1 value 1-7) -Score will now decrease by 1 per tank movement on classic mode
+-Can now customize block results value (block 1 value 1-7) -Score will now decrease by 1 per tank movement on classic mode v0.3.0.10 Alpha build 1204 - August 20, 2020
+-Added variables and functions to work with statistics recording for classic mode -Removed "COMING SOON" in statistics page, classic mode -Added statistics for Gamemode 3, classic mode
+-Added the ability to buy health on classic mode -Temporarily removed custom mode in classic mode.
+To be continued on 0.4.0